Planning a European Honeymoon or Vacation? State Department Issues Warnings

 Before traveling, anyone going overseas anywhere in the world should register their trip with the State Department's Smart Traveler Enrollment Program.
 I routinely enroll my trips to Central and South America in this program, as well as European and Asian travel.
 Doing so alerts the State Department to your whereabouts should an attack or a local emergency, such as an earthquake, occur.
+It also enables you to be found should a family emergency at home occur.
 Be sure to leave a detailed itinerary of your travels with family or close friends so they know where to find you in case of an emergency, either at home or abroad.

 We can't allow the threat of a possible terrorist attack control our lives and travels, but we can be prepared for the realities of living in a world where we can no longer take our safety for granted.